The Barnstorming series got some editing, particularly the first story. I also worked on the next Multiverse adventure, calling it Multiverse Mini.

 He could be better explored, I imagine.
 At some point, where Eriecho goes (and at some point I will marry her off to Sollastek), Shaw will follow.
 He’ll be back.

-You Mixed-Up Siciliano!
-So back when I was originally writing a time travel series, I hit upon the idea of a vacation in 1960 Italy.
+So back when I was originally writing time travel, I got the idea of a vacation in 1960 Italy.
 However, this would be where everything would inadvertently go wrong.
 Hence, playing off the lyrics of Rosemary Clooney‘s song, Mambo Italiano, and the old Fellini film, La Dolce Vita, the title came to me as did much of the story line.

 Because she can already tell that she’s going to hate letting good people die.

 Carmen and Richard suggest an alternative.
 While consulting with Otra, they ask her where she would go, and when, if she could.
-So Otra, being a nice Italian girl, suggests 1960 Italy and the film and song as outlined above.
+So Otra, being a nice Italian girl, suggests 1960 Italy.
+She adds the film and song, above.
 And then Crystal outfits Sheilagh in “fabulous clothes” and they’re off.

-However, things don’t go quite as planned, as Marisol Castillo also takes a side trip to 1960 Rome.
+However, things don’t go quite according to plan.
+Because Marisol Castillo also takes a side trip to 1960 Rome.

 You Mixed-Up Siciliano Music

 So reflecting 1960, the music is often horn-driven.
-The Twist refers not only to the dance, but also to the plot.
-El Paso was a serendipitous find, and references Marisol rather neatly.
+Also, The Twist refers not only to the dance, but also to the plot.
+Plus El Paso was a serendipitous find, and references Marisol rather neatly.

 Finally, I love the music in this one, the costumes and the scene settings.
 So as for the crime and the mystery, it is in this story where things stop being a mystery.
 They settle, instead, into the characters trying to figure out what’s going on, and the overall arc begins to segue into Spring Thaw.
 I like it although I think I would have slowed down the crime a bit.